input-output-hk/essential-cardano-content/content/glossary/zk-snark.md

 The generally desired properties are that no prover can convince the verifier about a wrong statement (soundness) and there is a certain strategy for the prover to convince the verifier about any true statement (completeness).
 The individual parts of the acronym have the following meaning:

-• Succinct: the sizes of the messages are tiny in comparison to the length of the actual computation
+• Succinct: verifier run time is exponentially less than running the complete computation

 • Non-interactive: there is no or only little interaction.
 For zkSNARKs, there is usually a setup